plusemon/vaccine-registration-system/README.md

 - Vaccinated: If the vaccination date has passed, the system assumes the user is vaccinated.

 #### View All Registrations
-You can view all registered users with pagination by visiting the /registrations page.
-The page displays users' NIDs, vaccination status, and scheduled dates.
+To view all registered users with pagination by visiting the `baseUrl/registrations` page.
+The page displays user's NIDs, vaccination status, and scheduled dates.

 ### Additional Notes
 #### Optimizations for Large User Base
 To handle a large number of users efficiently:

-- Database Indexing: Add proper indexing on frequently searched columns such as nid and scheduled_date.
+- Database Indexing: Add proper indexing on frequently searched columns such as `nid`.
 - Caching: Implement caching for common database queries (e.g., center limits, user status).
 - Queueing: Use Laravel queues to handle bulk email notifications efficiently.